-- Fort Whoop-Up takes you back in time to the buffalo robe and illegal whiskey trading days.
+Fort Whoop-Up takes you back in time to the buffalo robe and illegal whiskey trading days.
 Begin your visit with a short film for context, then explore the replica fort.
 Buttons on the walls of most rooms play audio recordings about what life was like in Lethbridge from the mid-1860s to the early 1890s.
 Highlights of our visit included writing with a quill, making rope, and taking a horse drawn wagon tour of Indian Battle Park.
-Don’t miss Whoop-Up Days from August 20-24, 2019.

-- Helen Schuler Nature Centre is a beautiful facility in the Old Man River Valley with cool exhibits and high quality programming guaranteed to get all ages interested in nature.
-Sign up for Kids Programs here.
-While you’re there, go on a nature walk.
+Helen Schuler Nature Centre is a beautiful facility in the Old Man River Valley with cool exhibits and high quality programming guaranteed to get all ages interested in nature.
+Sign up for Kids Programs here or go on a nature walk.
 Coulee Climb Trail is our favorite – it offers a great view of the High Level Bridge.

-- Alberta Birds of Prey Nature Centre, Canada’s largest birds of prey facility, plays an important role in rehabilitating injured raptors (owls, hawks, eagles) and returning them to the wild.
+Alberta Birds of Prey Nature Centre, Canada’s largest birds of prey facility, plays an important role in rehabilitating injured raptors (owls, hawks, eagles) and returning them to the wild.
 90% of the rescued birds are released, but those that cannot fend for themselves are kept for education purposes.
 There are about 70 permanent resident birds.
 The centre also breeds endangered burrowing owls.
-Our favorite things to do there were: feed the ducks, get up close and personal with the owls, walk the nature trails, and watch a flight demonstration.
+Our favorite things to do there were: meet the owls, walk the nature trails, and watch a flight demonstration.
 Passionate staff answered all our questions about the amazing birds at the centre.
 We learned a lot and had so much fun!
-15 minutes from Lethbridge in Coaldale.
+(Note that there are no ducks onsite in 2022 to prevent the spread of avian flu.).
+Located 15 minutes from Lethbridge in Coaldale.

 Image credit: Matt Bailey